ModusCreateOrg/devops-infra-demo/README.md

 ### Terraform

 This Terraform setup stores its state in Amazon S3 and uses DynamoDB for locking.
 There is a bit of setup required to bootstrap that configuration.
-Yu can use [this repository](https://github.com/monterail/terraform-bootstrap-example) to use Terraform to do that bootstrap process.
+You can use [this repository](https://github.com/monterail/terraform-bootstrap-example) to use Terraform to do that bootstrap process.
 The `backend.tfvars` file in that repo should be modified as follows to work with this project:

 (Replace us-east-1 and XXXXXXXXXXXX with the AWS region and your account ID)
 ```